sanjibbehera/ManuallyInstallKubernetesVer1_18InRHEL8/README.md

 This GITHUB Repository show the steps to build manually Kubernetes Cluster on RHEL v8.2 VMs.
 Also we perform smoke test to check application deployments in the Cluster.
-We will also check the same via the Kubernetes Dashboard.
+We will also check cluster health via the Kubernetes Dashboard.

 Cluster Details.
 =====================